GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

   >
   > **When you are invited to TechPass**
   >- A TechPass account is provisioned for you and is in pending state.
   >- We'll send the TechPass onboarding email to activate the account.
-This email is valid only for 30 days.
-This will have your TechPass log in ID.
+This email is valid only for 30 days and will have your TechPass account or log in ID.
   >- Your TechPass log in ID's domain will be ``techpass.gov.sg```.

   >